RoseEden30/TextureDownscaler/README.md

 Render targets, depth buffers, texture arrays, cubemaps and textures with no mips are skipped.

-File names come from the engine's texture loader at load time.
-Reading one costs a stack scan, so it only happens for textures large enough for some limit to apply, and only while a cell is loading.
+File names come from the engine's texture loader.
+Reading one costs a stack scan, so it only happens for textures large enough for some limit to apply, and only when a texture is created — on a loading screen, or as the game streams new areas in.
+Nothing runs per frame.

 Upgrading from 1.x: `MaxTextureSize` becomes the six entries in `[Textures]`, and `MaxDownscaleFactor` is gone — a target size says everything it said, and the two together were easy to get wrong. `[Suffix]` and `[Path]` become `[Textures]` and `[Folders]`.

 ## Building

-Needs Visual Studio 2022 and [vcpkg](https://github.com/microsoft/vcpkg) with `VCPKG_ROOT` set.
-From an x64 Native Tools Command Prompt:
+Needs Visual Studio 2022 with the C++ workload, and [vcpkg](https://github.com/microsoft/vcpkg) with `VCPKG_ROOT` pointing at it.

+Build from an **x64 Native Tools Command Prompt for VS 2022**.
+A plain command prompt picks up the 32 bit `cl.exe` and the configure step fails.

 ```
 cmake --preset release
 cmake --build build/release
 ```

+Dependencies come from the registries in `vcpkg-configuration.json` and are fetched on the first configure.
+CommonLibSSE is built from source, so expect several minutes that one time.

-Set `SKYRIM_MODS_FOLDER` or `SKYRIM_FOLDER` and the build deploys the plugin for you.
+Set `SKYRIM_MODS_FOLDER` to your mod manager's mods folder, or `SKYRIM_FOLDER` to the game install, and every build deploys the dll and the ini for you.

 Built on [CommonLibSSE NG](https://github.com/CharmedBaryon/CommonLibSSE-NG).
 MIT licensed.